planetlabs/datalake/README.md

 version: This is the metadata version.
 It should be "0".

-start: This is the time of the first event in the log.
+start: This is the time of the first event in the file.
+Alternatively, if the file is associated with an instant, this is the only relevant time.
 It is required.

-end: This is the time of the last event in the log.
-It is required.
+end: This is the time of the last event in the file.
+If it is not present, the file represents a snapshot of something like a weekly report.

-where: This is the location or server that generated the log file.
+where: This is the location or server that generated the file.
 It is required.

-what: This is the process or program that generated the log.
+what: This is the process or program that generated the file.
 It is required.

 data-version: This is the data version.
 The format of the version is up to the user.
-If the format of the contents of the log files changes, this version should change so that consumers of the data can know to use a different parser.
+If the format of the contents of the file changes, this version should change so that consumers of the data can know to use a different parser.
 It is required.

-tags: Arbitrary extra tags specified when the log was archived.
+tags: Arbitrary extra tags specified when the file was archived.

 Developer Notes
 ===============